Note: see session law sections for effective dates.

 (2) an inspection of records and documents;

-(b) The evaluation required in paragraph (a), clause (3), or the observation in paragraph (a), clause (4), is not required prior to issuing an initial license under subdivision 7.
-If the commissioner issues an initial license under subdivision 7, these requirements must be completed within one year after the issuance of an initial license.
+(b) The observation in paragraph (a), clause (3), is not required prior to issuing a license under subdivision 7.
+If the commissioner issues a license under this chapter, these requirements must be completed within one year after the issuance of the license.

-(c) Before completing a licensing inspection in a family child care program or child care center, the licensing agency must offer the license holder an exit interview to discuss violations of law or rule observed during the inspection and offer technical assistance on how to comply with applicable laws and rules.
-Nothing in this paragraph limits the ability of the commissioner to issue a correction order or negative action for violations of law or rule not discussed in an exit interview or in the event that a license holder chooses not to participate in an exit interview.
+(c) Before completing a licensing inspection in a family child care program or child care center, the licensing agency must offer the license holder an exit interview to discuss violations or potential violations of law or rule observed during the inspection and offer technical assistance on how to comply with applicable laws and rules.
+The commissioner shall not issue a correction order or negative licensing action for violations of law or rule not discussed in an exit interview, unless a license holder chooses not to participate in an exit interview or not to complete the exit interview.
+If the license holder is unable to complete the exit interview, the licensing agency must offer an alternate time for the license holder to complete the exit interview.

 (1) the physical plant and grounds where the program is provided;